CapedCrusader42/Video-To-ASCII-Converter/README.md

 This project is intended to be given to a friend so that he can easily use the video2chars program to convert his videos as well as a nice programming challenge for me as I am very much a greenhorn when it comes to programming.

 At this point, I have most functionalities working and there may be some bug fixing that will be ironed out once I find them.
-If there are any errors that you have encountered please reach out and inform me so that I can create the best software I can.
+If there are any errors that you have encountered please reach out and inform me at my anonymous bug report form: https://forms.gle/hTXMjCSnfYXcVyw29

 Thank you for trying it out.